 Of course, anything new may create reactions of fear or resistance, which is true when there is an increased reliance on and use of data.
 There is often a fear that more subjective human intuition, discretion and judgment will be replaced by objective data.
 It is natural for people to want to just go with their “gut feeling” or stick with “the way things are done around here”.
 They are not sure what the data may reveal and whether or not it will support the direction they want to go.
 The more data and analytics are presented as tools, a compliment to, and/or a way to gain insights, rather than a replacement for opinions and judgment, the more likely it will be adopted.
 Leaders play a critical role in helping people feel comfortable with this new approach and communicating how the future state will benefit, not harm, employees and the organization.

 While having data inspired leaders will establish the foundation for a data driven culture, an analytics mindset must spread throughout the organization to grow and sustain the culture.
-Early data leaders and teams become essential change agents helping the entire organization view challenges, processes, and goals differently.
+Early data leaders and teams must have enhanced data literacy skills to become essential change agents helping the entire organization view challenges, processes, and goals differently.

 Organizations who are committed to developing an analytics mindset across the organization can accomplish this by addressing aspects of organizational design and upskilling employees in both technical and non-technical competencies.